How Buyer Agent Compensation Works

 Buyer representation is now a standard, professional part of the home-buying process.

-- and an equal business relationship from the start.
+And it creates an equal business relationship from the start.

-When We Review It
+When We Review The Buyer Brokerage Agreement

 I don’t rush buyers into agreements before we’ve had real conversations.

-- discuss goals, timelines, and concerns,
+discuss goals, timelines, and concerns,

-- and then review representation and compensation clearly and calmly.
+and then review representation and compensation clearly and calmly.

-There is no pressure — just transparency and professionalism.
+There is no pressure, just transparency and professionalism.

 How Compensation Is Handled in Practice